-QR codes aren't making a comeback or a revival; they have never gone anywhere and won't be going anywhere anytime soon.
-In fact, consumers are diving into more than just contactless payments and services, and start seeing tremendous benefits of incorporating QR codes in marketing campaigns.
-The need for QR codes is on the rise as saving plastic on credit cards and packaging is becoming more popular.
-Sustainability, transparency, traceability, and environmentally friendly products and lifestyles have begun to dominate what consumers buy and in turn have shifted society towards searching for sustainable companies with more environmentally friendly packaging, transparent values, and sustainable marketing strategies altogether.
-QR codes are playing a big role in the movement of materials and supply chain transparency in a sustainable way.
-Not only is the supply chain industry benefiting from this staying technology, but all types of industries have begun to try it out and with great responses from consumers.
+Conscious consumers are taking notice of the value and benefits of QR codes for diverse functionalities.
+QR code marketing has consistently been on the rise because of sustainability and convenience.
+They make brochures and packaging on products is more eco-friendly.
+Environmentally friendly lifestyles have begun to dominate what consumers buy and in turn have shifted society towards searching for sustainable companies with more eco-friendly packaging and sustainable marketing strategies altogether.
+QR code technology is playing a big role in the supply chain to further sustainable efforts.
+According to Oberlo.com, "66% of consumers think transparency is one of the most attractive qualities in a brand."
+Not only is the supply chain industry benefiting from QR code technology, but all types of industries have begun to try it out and with great responses from consumers.

 Moreover, it is easier for consumers to connect with businesses using QR codes for social media as they don't have to go searching for the company through different social media channels.
 When it's an easy-to-use tool that people can just scan and connect immediately, they will be more inclined to interact.